Complete Guide to Top Online Computer Science Degrees

 Programmatic accreditation is not required for computer science degrees, but this credential can be a useful sign of a high-quality program.
 The principle accrediting organization for computer science degree programs is ABET, or the Accreditation Board for Engineering and Technology.
 While ABET accreditation is not required for computer scientists, this agency is well known in technical fields, and the designation may help boost your resume when applying for jobs.
 Students can also consider programs offered by schools that are nationally or regionally accredited.
 Legitimate accrediting agencies should always be recognized by the US Department of Education or the Council for Higher Education Accreditation.

-In addition to giving you peace of mind that you're investing your time and money in a worthwhile degree, accreditation is also beneficial if you plan to transfer credits to another accredited school or apply for federal financial aid.
+Accreditation may also be beneficial if you plan to transfer credits to another accredited school or apply for federal financial aid.
 Most schools and financial assistance programs require applicants to attend an accredited school.
 To learn more about accreditation, please visit our comprehensive accreditation hub.

 Earning a professional certification in the computer science field has the potential to help recent graduates as well as seasoned professionals in the field.
 For a recent graduate without any professional experience, certification may even provide a foundation for a career path.
 For experienced computer scientists, certification may serve other purposes such as verifying proficiency in a certain area, strengthening professional credentials, and updating skills and knowledge on the latest innovations and technologies.